rwxrob/notes/Home lab.md

 *What do I need to practice from work?*

-- Coding in Go, bash, Perl
+- Coding in Go, bash (even though I do POSIX at home), Perl, Python
 - ML job submission API with endpoints
 - Kubernetes setup with Kubespray
 - k8sapp specification